 - On any chassis, tunnel ports that OVN uses to maintain logical network connectivity. ovn-controller adds, updates, and removes these tunnel ports. - On a hypervisor, any VIFs that are to be attached to logical networks.
+For instances connected through software emulated ports such as TUN/TAP or VETH pairs, the hypervisor itself will normally create ports and plug them into the integration bridge.
+For instances connected through representor ports, typically used with hardware offload, the ovn-controller may on CMS direction consult a VIF plug provider for representor port lookup and plug them into the integration bridge (please refer to Documentation/topics/vif-plug-providers/vif-plug-providers.rst for more information).
+In both cases the conventions described in Documentation/top-ics/integration.rst in the Open vSwitch source tree is followed to ensure mapping between OVN logical port and VIF.
+(This is pre-existing integration work that has already been done on hypervisors that support OVS.)

-The hypervisor itself, or the integration between Open vSwitch and the hypervisor (described in Documentation/topics/integration.rst) takes care of this.
-(This is not part of OVN or new to OVN; this is pre-existing integration work that has already been done on hypervisors that support OVS.) - On a gateway, the physical port used for logical network connectivity.
+On a gateway, the physical port used for logical network connectivity.
 System startup scripts add this port to the bridge prior to starting ovn-controller.
 This can be a patch port to another bridge, instead of a physical port, in more sophisticated setups.